-The EU's emphasis on privacy protection and China's focus on national security (and the countries that emulate their policies) have led these countries to create data-focused policies that restrict international trade and commerce.
+The EU's emphasis on privacy protection and China's focus on national security (and the countries that emulate their policies) have led to data-focused policies that restrict international trade and commerce to varying degrees.
 The United States has traditionally sought a balanced approach between trade, privacy, and security.